30 Bar Ideas, Themes and Concepts

 1. Go big or go home

 When it comes to drinks, sometimes bigger really is better.
 Get the buzz going about your bar with outrageously oversized drinks that are sure to shock.
-Party Fowl, a well-known Nashville funhouse, serves up a Brunch for Two bloody margarita that comes loaded with fried chicken, fried okra, and a whole avocado.
+Party Fowl, a well-known Nashville funhouse, serves up a Brunch for Two bloody mary that comes loaded with fried chicken, fried okra, and a whole avocado.
 The lesson here?
 Make your drinks Instagram-worthy!

 2. Transport your patrons to a warmer place

 3. Perfect the art of the craft cocktail

 Part of the appeal of going out to get drinks at cocktail lounges like Drink and The Aviary is having a mixologist serve up something patrons couldn’t concoct themselves.
 It’s hard to beat cocktails made with thoughtful care, unique recipes, and fresh ingredients!

 4. Provide self-serve wine

 You’ve seen beer on tap.
 Why not wine?
 Let your guests steer their wine journey by offering self-service wine!
 At Sail Away Wine, bartenders issue a Wine Passport that allows guests to select their wine and pour size.
 Then guests settle their tab at the end of the night.